Dan-Viner/LinuxWS/Distributions/Arch/README.md

 ### Checking free-space

 On non-RAID system: The first command: `sudo btrfs fi show` shows the allocated space out of the total available space ("used" means "allocated" and not really used).
-The second command: `btrfs fi df /` shows the used space out of the allocated space.
+The second command: `btrfs fi df /` shows the used space out of the allocated space (for full explanation check [this](https://btrfs.wiki.kernel.org/index.php/FAQ)).

+To enable 'quota' on BTRFS type `btrfs quota enable <path>` and check the output of `btrfs qgroup show <path>` (see the [full article](https://btrfs.wiki.kernel.org/index.php/Quota_support))

 ## Applications